-Modern software development industry has lots of tools used in Waterfall model.
+Modern software development industry has lots of tools used in the Waterfall model.
 Many software developers all over the world use them every day.
 However, there are lots of beginning programmers who want to know what Waterfall method tools actually are.
-To answer this question properly we have to remember the main features of Waterfall methodology.
+To answer this question properly we have to remember the main features of the Waterfall methodology.

 Waterfall is often called the traditional method of software development.
 That is because of the fact that it was the first methodology that originated with the software development industry itself in the middle of the 20th century.
 Waterfall has remained the most popular software development method until now.
 However, in recent years it has met a hard competition with various Agile methodologies.

 Waterfall is a sequential methodology.
 Its projects usually have five or seven stages of task performance that should be passed one after another.
 If the developers detect some bugs in previous stages of work, they cannot return to them and fix the defects.

 One more typical feature of all Waterfall projects is their strong documentation.
 Waterfall developers write down the customer’s demands at the beginning of each project.
 This activity is required because of the low degree of customer involvement.
 In Waterfall, the customer does not participate in the project realization.
 He can see the final product only after it is done.